Abraham Wasserstein

 Abraham "Addi" Wasserstein (עדי וסרשטיין; 5 October 1921 – 20 July 1995) was a German-born British and Israeli classicist, a professor of classics at the University of Leicester in the UK and then at the Hebrew University of Jerusalem.

 Early life

-Wasserstein was born in born Frankfurt am Main in Germany on 5 October 1921.
+Wasserstein was born in Frankfurt am Main in Germany on 5 October 1921.
 His parents were Galician; his father was a raincoat manufacturer in Berlin.
 Wasserstein was educated at a Jewish school in Berlin, although his education was disrupted by the rise of Nazism in Germany.
 As a Jew his life was endangered due to the virulent antisemitism, and he was among those Jews expelled towards Poland on 28 October 1938.
 Denied entry by the Poles, he spent a year in a camp on the border at Zbąszyń, before leaving for Rome in later summer 1939 and then to Turkey, and finally Palestine in 1941, where he met his wife-to-be, Margaret ("Macca"), a fellow refugee.